An orthopaedic injury refers to an injury of the bones, muscles and joints of the human body.

 Orthopaedic negligence is when a practitioner makes an avoidable error which causes injury to the patient.
 Examples of orthopaedic negligence include: inadequate assessment of a patient before surgery, surgical errors, including mistakes in placing prosthetic joints, using an incorrect treatment such as a partial knee replacement when a full replacement is needed, inadequate postoperative care leading to infection, misdiagnosing fractures, poor operative technique and damage to nerves or circulation due to medical procedure.

-If you feel you have suffered as a result of orthopaedic negligence and may have an orthopaedic injury claim, please get in touch.
-Our team of expert solicitors are on hand to advise you on the legal steps that are available to you.
+Our team of expert clinical negligence solicitors are on hand to advise you on the legal steps that are available to you.